UM-ARM-Lab/husky_stereo_nav/README.md

 ## Mapping

+### TODO: update this based on new info about RTABMAP nodes
 Although we have created a combined map that seems to work consistently across all lighting conditions, if a new map is desired this is the procedure for making one:

 - `roslaunch husky_stereo_nav mapping.launch`